jonnyboy0719/ZPS-Infection/Readme.md

-If someone is infected, they can always grab the loveley pills bottle to be cured!
-Or will they?
-That is entirley up to you...
+Change the infection rate for the carries in mid-game, the higher it is, the easier for the carrier to infect survivors.

 # Installation
 Simply put the folders under your `addons/sourcemod` folder

 # Convars
-`sm_pillscure_version -- Checks the version of the plugin`
+`sm_infection_version -- Checks the version of the plugin`
-`sm_pillscure_time <int> -- If the cure type is set to 0, then this will apply (this counts in seconds)`
-`sm_pillscure_type <0|1> -- Set the type of \"cure\" the pills will do if infected | 0=delay infection, 1=cure infection`
+`sm_infection_set <0|100> -- Set infection percentage (higher ratio = easier for carrier to infect someone)`

 This plugin will automatically create a config file under `cfg/sourcemod/`